-A rich and tasty oven baked beef ragu the whole family will love.
+A rich and tasty oven-baked beef ragu the whole family will love.
 Serve with cooked pasta and freshly grated parmesan.

 If you've been lucky enough to visit Italy, you'll know their pasta is superior to anywhere else in the world.
 A lot of this comes down to the way the vegetables and herbs are grown.
 For example, the vine ripened Italian tomatoes are recognisably sweeter than what we can buy in the supermarket here!
 Thankfully, I don't have to dream about traveling to Italy to taste these epic flavours any more.
 Enter Providore - premium pasta sauces.
 In partnership with Providore, I've created this rich and moreish Oven Baked Beef Ragu that the whole family will love.